irinagrl/irinagrl/README.md

 - I have knowledge in  JS, HTML, CSS, Git, Webpack, GitHub Pages and learning React.

-- I'm a minimalist and a rationalist and I desire to write a beautiful but understandable code.
+- I'm a minimalist and a rationalist and my desire to write a beautiful but understandable code.

 - I love new places thus walking around (a lot), travelling, and living in different cities, countries and continents.